n4m3sp4c3/noteams-Website/README.md

 Known bugs & issues:

--Subcounter not working in Brave Browser
+- Subcounter not working in Brave Browser

 - p tag fonts not working in Chrome for linux